Edenderry Town F.C.: History

 In 1992 the father figure of the club, Paddy Maloney, died.
 This was another blow for the club just as plans for a major development were taking place at what we now call, Paddy Maloney Park.
 Just like all the other club members that had died, Paddy never saw the fruits of his plans for the complex that is there now.
 Edenderry Town's 1st Team continue to play their football in the Leinster Senior League while our 2nds, 3rds and Youths play in the Kildare League.
 Another blow for Edenderry Town came in 1998 when Committee Member and U-12 Manager Ollie Morgan died.
 Ollie was a major fund raiser for the club and his ambition like the rest was to see the major development plan financed and put into action.

+Ground

+Edenderry's home ground is Paddy Maloney Park, named after the club's founder.
+The facility houses three grass pitches, including one pitch with floodlights, a floodlit Astro turf pitch and two small-sided pitches.